It’s early in the NHL’s pandemic season, but the Capitals already see how tough it will be

 This unprecedented NHL season is only a week and a half old, but Washington is not the only team dealing with coronavirus issues.

-The Carolina Hurricanes have already postponed a handful of games and reportedly have three players who have tested positive since the season began.
+The Carolina Hurricanes have postponed a handful of games and reportedly have three players who have tested positive since the season began.
 Seventeen players for the Dallas Stars tested positive ahead of the season, which forced the team to shut down its facilities for several days.
 The Stars had their first four games postponed and finally made their season debut Friday.
 Washington’s schedule, though, remains unchanged.

 “We totally understand why the rules are in place, and there’s no arguing with that.
 We want to be compliant,” Coach Peter Laviolette said.
 “We made a mistake, and we need to do a better job.”